CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 If a VPN is used to connect to an external network, then in the current state of the art, safer authentication and encryption methods with sufficient key length SHOULD be used.
 Also the chosen method of key exchange SHOULD conform to the state of the art.
 It should be ensured that VPN connections are established only between the IT systems and services provided for this purpose.
 The tunnel protocols used in this case SHOULD be suitable for use.

 #### NET.3.3.A12 User and Access Management for Remote Access VPNs
 For remote access VPNs, a centralized and consistent user and access management SHOULD be ensured.
-The authentication methods used SHOULD meet the requirements of the ORP.4 * identity and authorization management module *.
+The authentication methods used SHOULD meet the requirements of the ORP.4 * Identity and Authorization Management * module.

-When using stand-alone servers for user and access management, MAKE SURE they are set up and operated securely and consistently to the requirements of the ORP.4 * Identity and Permissions Management * building block.
+When using standalone servers for user and access management, MAKE SURE they are set up and operated securely and consistently to the requirements of the ORP.4 * Identity and Permissions Management * building block.
 Furthermore, the servers used SHOULD be protected against unauthorized access.

 #### NET.3.3.A13 Integration of VPN components in a firewall